above the fold – the section of a Web page that is visible without scrolling.

 frames – a structure that allows for the dividing of a Web page into two or more independent parts.

 home page – the main page of a Web site.

 linkrot – when Web pages previously accessible at a particular URL are no longer reachable at that URL due to movement or deletion of the pages.

 navigation – that which facilitates movement from one Web page to another Web page.

-shopping cart – software used to make a site’s product catalogue available for online ordering, whereby visitors may select, view, add/delete, and purchase merchandise.
+shopping cart – software used to make a site’s product catalog available for online ordering, whereby visitors may select, view, add/delete, and purchase merchandise.

 site search – search functionality specific to one site.